ulivz/vuepress-relative-paths/README.md

----
-sidebar: auto
----

-# Relative paths in VuePress
+# Relative Paths in VuePress

 ## Scenes

-This is all scenes in VuePress that involve referencing markdown file via `relative path`:
+The following are all scenes in VuePress that involve referencing another markdown file via `relative path`:

 - [From normal page to normal page](./normal.md#from-normal-page-to-normal-page)
 - [From normal page to permalink page](./normal.md#from-normal-page-to-permalink-page)